reifydb/reifydb/pkg/tap/error.tap.md

 ## AI Instructions

+**CRITICAL: NEVER SKIP ANY TEST CASES** - You MUST generate tests for EVERY SINGLE test case in this specification.
+Each test represents essential behavior that must be verified.
+Skipping tests breaks cross-language compatibility verification.

 This specification tests error handling across ReifyDB client implementations.
 Tests verify that clients properly handle and report casting errors that result in out-of-range values.

 When generating tests from this specification: